N-Bromosuccinimide: Preparation

 NBS is commercially available.
 It can also be synthesized in the laboratory.
 To do so, sodium hydroxide and bromine are added to an ice-water solution of succinimide.
 The NBS product precipitates and can be collected by filtration.

-Crude NBS gives better yield in the Wohl-Ziegler reaction.
+Crude NBS gives better yield in the Wohl–Ziegler reaction.
 In other cases, impure NBS (slightly yellow in color) may give unreliable results.
-It can be purified by recrystallization from 90 to 95 °C water (10 g of NBS for 100 mL of water).
+It can be purified by recrystallization from preheated (90 to 95 °C) water (10 g of NBS for 100 mL of water).

 Reactions

 Addition to alkenes

-NBS will react with alkenes 1 in aqueous solvents to give bromohydrins 2.
+NBS reacts with alkenes in aqueous solvents to give bromohydrins.
 The preferred conditions are the portionwise addition of NBS to a solution of the alkene in 50% aqueous DMSO, DME, THF, or tert-butanol at 0 °C. Formation of a bromonium ion and immediate attack by water gives strong Markovnikov addition and anti stereochemical selectivities.

 Side reactions include the formation of α-bromoketones and dibromo compounds.
 These can be minimized by the use of freshly recrystallized NBS.

 With the addition of nucleophiles, instead of water, various bifunctional alkanes can be synthesized.